-- Provide services to Medicaid, Medicare and State Children's Health Insurance Program patients.
+- Provide services to Medicaid, Medicare and State CHIP patients.

 - Not have previously participated in such program, or any other state or federal scholarship, loan repayment or tuition reimbursement program that obligates the person to provide medical services within an underserved area.

 Hygienists.
-According to the American Dental Hygienists’ Association (ADHA), all 50 states have laws to allow dental hygienists to provide certain dental services to patients, often without the direct supervision of a dentist.
+According to the American Dental Hygienists’ Association (ADHA), all 50 states have laws to allow dental hygienists to provide certain dental services to patients.
 Dental hygienists practice under a variety of levels of required supervision by a dentist, with wide variation among states related to their scope of practice.
 Some states have expanded the services dental hygienists can provide in order to expand access to underserved populations.
 At least 18 states allow direct Medicaid reimbursements to hygienists for procedures they perform.

 Community Dental Health Coordinators (CDHCs).
 In 2006, the American Dental Association (ADA) initiated the CDHC program.
 CDHCs provide case management, oral health education and community mapping.
 These providers improve community-based prevention, care coordination and provide patient navigation to reach underserved, rural, urban and Native American communities.
-The American Dental Association reports that CDHCs work in 21 states.
+The ADA reports that CDHCs work in 45 states.
 The ADA, in partnership with state dental societies, are working with stakeholders such as state governments, higher education and the private sector to create new CDHC programs.

 In Pennsylvania, the Wayne Memorial Community Health Centers use public health dental hygiene practitioners and CDHCs to provide oral health and disease prevention education as well to provide patient navigation services.

 Dental Therapists.
-A few states have recognized dental therapists, who practice at a level somewhere between dentists and dental hygienists.
+Thirteen states recognize dental therapists, who practice at a level somewhere between dentists and dental hygienists.
 They administer preventive, restorative and minor surgical oral health services.
-Certain states incorporate the dental therapist provider models into the array of their service offerings to address dental workforce shortages.
+Certain states incorporate dental therapist provider models into their array of service offerings to address dental workforce shortages.
 In 2009, Minnesota was the first state to establish licensure of dental therapists, which have their own education, training and practice requirements (Minn.
 Stat. § 150A.105).
-At least five state legislatures have authorized licensure for dental therapists.

 Pediatricians and other general health care providers.
 Even as the nation makes progress in dental utilization rates, it remains true that more children see a pediatrician each year than a dentist.
-Pediatricians can plan important roles in children’s oral health care by providing oral health screenings, applying fluoride varnish and referring children to oral health providers for treatment needs.
-Many oral health advocates work to include oral health in pediatric primary care visits.
-The American Academy of Pediatrics developed the Bright Futures: Oral Health – Pocket Guide to help pediatricians with oral health risk assessments and other prevention tools.
+Pediatricians can play important roles in children’s oral health care by providing oral health screenings, applying fluoride varnish and referring children to oral health providers for treatment needs.
+Many oral*

 Medicaid and CHIP Coverage

 Every child enrolled in Medicaid or CHIP has dental coverage.
-Over the years, coverage expanded and pediatric dental uninsured rates are the lowest they have ever been.
-In Medicaid, all covered children receive dental insurance through the Early, Periodic Screening, Diagnostic and Treatment benefit (EPSDT).
+As coverage expanded over the years, pediatric dental uninsured rates are now the lowest they have ever been.
+In Medicaid, all covered children receive dental insurance through the Early, Periodic Screening, Diagnostic and Treatment (EPSDT) benefit.
 The minimum benefits must cover: